peterhinch/micropython-tft-gui/HARDWARE.md

 [1] Some displays show no connection on pin 18.
 On others it's the backlight power source.
 [2] This controls backlight brightness.
 Can be linked to 3.3V if full bightness is always required.
 [3] This is a chip select for an onboard 2MB Flash chip.
 It is unused by the driver.

-Looking at the underside of the display (i.e. viewing the socket) with the socket to your left and the display underside to your right, pin 1 is at bottom left.

 # Power